-Separately from the indenture requirements, in connection with the closing of the merger, we intend to make a tender offer to purchase GulfTerra's outstanding senior and senior subordinated notes at a market-based price and to finance the tender offer through one or more issuances of debt securities and/or through a temporary acquisition term facility.
+Separately from the indenture requirements, on August 4, 2004, we commenced four cash tender offers to purchase any and all of GulfTerra's outstanding senior subordinated and senior notes having a total outstanding principal amount of approximately \$921.5 million.
+In connection with the tender offers, we are soliciting consents to proposed amendments that would eliminate certain restrictive covenants and default provisions contained in the indentures governing the notes.
+We expect to finance the tender offer through one or more issuances of debt securities and/or through a temporary acquisition term facility.
 The size, terms and timing of any future debt offerings are subject to market conditions that are beyond our control.